devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 WHERE a.active = true;
 ```

-Finally, a query to retrieve alerts with the “tag” of the route, stop, mode, etc.:
+Finally, a query to retrieve alerts with the "tag" of the route, stop, mode, etc.:

 ```
 SELECT otd.attribute\_id as attribute\_id, otd.attribute\_type as attribute\_type, otd.targeted\_object\_id as alert\_id, a.organization\_id as organization\_id